-Not all companies offer relocation packages.
+Not all employers offer benefits for company relocations.
 The offerings depend on how valuable you are to a company.
 If they want you, they will offer a relocation incentive.

 There are no hard and fast rules to incentive plans.
 When they are offered, the packages cover the employee’s reasonable moving and other work-related expenses.
 Any job relocation package is a blessing to new employees.
 The incentive package is not just a cost-saving bonus, but it will take all the stress and worry out of most relocation moves.
 An incentive package is a good way for a company to boost its reputations and obtain top-level employees.

 Incentive packages vary from company to company.
-Some firms have in-house managers who help set up the entire move.
+Some firms have in-house managers who help set up the entire move for company relocations.
 Others will reimburse you for moving expenses.

-Here are some examples that come with standard job relocation packages:
+Here are some examples that come with standard packages for company relocations:

 - Full pack and/or unpack services.The employee’s household goods are packed by a moving company, saving the employee time and stress.
 After arriving at the new destination and home, moving company personnel unpack the household goods.